squidfunk/mkdocs-material/docs/faq/insiders-version.md

 and keep the barrier as low as possible, we have set prices as low as $15/month for [The Individual] sponsoring tier for non-commercial use.

-__Do you offer free access to Insiders for open-source projects?__
+__Do you offer free access to Insiders for Open Source projects?__
 > No, we do not offer free access to our Material for MkDocs Insiders version.
 We understand that non-profit organizations may have limited budgets and may need to prioritize their spending on other projects or organizations.
 It's important to note that Material for MkDocs is maintained by a small team, investing a lot of time and resources into constantly improving this project.
-Material for MkDocs and its core features are free to the community through our open-source model.
+Material for MkDocs and its core features are free to the community through our Open Source model.
 Therefore, Material for MkDocs itself is already free.

 > However, we do offer an affordable [The Individual] tier starting at $15/month, which is meant for individuals and non-profit organizations using Material for